MicrosoftDocs/win32/desktop-src/cossdk/com--object-pooling-concepts.md

 ---
-Description: 'Object pooling is an automatic service provided by COM+ that enables you to configure a component to have instances of itself kept active in a pool, ready to be used by any client that requests the component.' ms.assetid: '74a45220-449a-4d89-a979-a206e5e3d3ad'
+Description: Object pooling is an automatic service provided by COM+ that enables you to configure a component to have instances of itself kept active in a pool, ready to be used by any client that requests the component. ms.assetid: 74a45220-449a-4d89-a979-a206e5e3d3ad
-title: COM+ Object Pooling Concepts
+title: COM+ Object Pooling Concepts ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # COM+ Object Pooling Concepts